-We have tried to keep all our documents as simple as possible to read and understand so you have all the information you need about your cover.
+We have tried to keep all our documents as simple as possible to read and understand so you have all the information you need about the cover provided by the group scheme.

 We suggest you make a note of your policy number and our contact information and keep these separately.